abpframework/abp/docs/en/Community-Articles/2023-11-03-ASPNET8-authentication-and-authorization/POST.md

 Imagine you have a straightforward application composed of an ASP.NET Core backend that exposes APIs.
 On the client side, you have a SPA application that communicates with these APIs.
 Now, you want to incorporate user accounts, complete with authentication and authorization, into your application.

-Before the advent of the identity endpoints, you can add ASP.NET Core Identity and the default Razor Pages UI to your app by adding a few packages, updating your database schema, and registering some services.
+Before the advent of the identity endpoints, you could add ASP.NET Core Identity and the default Razor Pages UI to your app by adding a few packages, updating your database schema, and registering some services.
 However, this approach had some disadvantages.
 From a user experience perspective, the full-page refreshes of Razor Pages can be a major drawback especially compared to the fluidity of SPAs.
-On the other hand, from a developers' perspective, if you want the default pages to be compatible with the rest of your application, you may need to update more than 30 pages.
+On the other hand, from a developer's perspective, if you want the default pages to be compatible with the rest of your application, you may need to update more than 30 pages.
 Moreover, the default Razor Pages UI uses traditional cookie-based authentication, not bearer tokens.

 In ASP.NET 8, identity endpoints were introduced to simplify the process of adding user accounts to ASP.NET Core API apps used with SPAs or mobile.
 These endpoints streamline the user management process by providing an alternative to the traditional Razor Page Identity UI pages.
 Additionally, a new endpoint is included for retrieving bearer tokens, which can be used for authentication.
 These changes directly address the concerns mentioned earlier, making it easier to create a user-friendly and integrated experience within your app, with no full-page refreshes or styling conflicts.